KevinWang15/txt-to-sql-converter/README.md

 ## TODO
 1. Use stream for reading file, avoid high memory usage.
-2. Support for encoding config.
-3. Make it a npm package/cli tool.
+2. Make it a npm package/cli tool.